The United Association for Labor Education Constitution and Bylaws

 13.1.1 by a two-thirds vote of the members qualified to vote, present and voting provided that:

 - notice has been provided to the members by the Secretary ninety (90) days in advance of the annual meeting of the process for submitting proposed amendments to the Constitution;

 - have been made in writing to the President and submitted at least sixty (60) days prior to the start of the annual membership meeting.
 Any member of the Association in good standing, or any committee, task force, caucus, or subsidiary body of the Association may submit such amendments.

-- Proposals for amendments shall be referred to the Constitution and By-laws Committee for review prior to consideration at the annual membership meeting, and those which meet the timeliness requirement of this Article will be mailed by the Committee to the membership at least thirty (30) days prior to the meeting.
+- Proposals for amendments shall be referred to the Constitution and By-laws Committee for review prior to consideration at the annual membership meeting, and those which meet the timeliness requirement of this Article will be distributed to the membership via email or some other form of electronic communication at least thirty (30) days prior to the meeting.